Drassil/noderouter/docs/README.md

 NOTE: you can pull the image so you can use it later or directly run it

-### Hosts file
+#### Hosts file

-There are several way to configure the noderouter.
-Basically, the node router exposes an http api with the `/register` and `/unregister` actions.
+The node router exposes an http api with the `/register` and `/deregister` action that you can use to register/deregister your hosts.
 These actions can be used to register a **proxy/tunnel** passing a json string to configure them and managing the **TTL** (see documentation for more info)

 However, the integrated noderouter client simplifies this process for you so you only need to create a proper json file for your hosts